Our Sustainability Policy

 In the field:

 - Guides accompanying guests from the arrival should allow local assistants (guides) at each destination to play a role as well as share experiences.
-Because engaging them creates a sense of belongingness and adds a value in the future conservation of the attraction sites or tourism products.
+Because engaging them creates a sense of belongingness and adds value to the future conservation of the attraction sites or tourism products.

-- When visiting attraction sites, community villages, attending local events; guide is expected to aware guests to abide by the rules and regulations of the host.
-This helps retaining the indigenous culture and respecting the community cultural values that are among the primary focus.
+- When visiting attraction sites, community villages, and attending local events; the guide is expected to aware guests to abide by the rules and regulations of the host.
+This helps retain the indigenous culture and respect the community cultural values that are among the primary focus.
 Besides, guests need to be aware of these values in advance in order to avoid or minimize any culture shock or unnecessary occurrences.
 This applies to all the sites they visit.

 - Cars to be used must be well serviced to keep not only the comfort of the guests but also minimize the pollution impact on the environment

-- Horse or Mule tier needs to be at a working age and not too young to work.
+- The horse or Mule tier needs to be at working age and not too young to work.

-- For the camping, foodstuffs purchased are to be packed by cartons and not plastic bag.
-Since all items cannot be purchased from one place, we make sure the local community is thought in the chain and allowing them to render services and/or sell some products.
+- For the camping, foodstuffs purchased are to be packed in cartons and not plastic bags.
+Since all items cannot be purchased from one place, we ensure the local community is thought in the chain, allowing them to render services and/or sell some products.

-- For excursions and other areas include visiting indigenous people, animal activities, visiting protected areas and cultural heritage and must be handled with care and caution.
+- Excursions and other areas include visiting indigenous people, animal activities, visiting protected areas, and cultural heritage and must be handled with due care and caution.

-We commit to practice any sustainability-related activities and play our part with our capacity for any call related to conservation and for these we are also member of the following associations:
+We commit to practice any sustainability-related activities and play our part with our capacity for any call related to conservation and for these we are also members of the following associations:

 - Ethiopian Heritage Trust Association (EHTA)